2/15/2024

 Mark Grandison

 Yes, great.
 Great question.
-I think that we're observing our own book of business.
+I think that we're, you know, we're observing our own book of business.
 We also look at all the information around.
-I think from an actuary's perspective, both Francois and I have maybe dusting off our actuarial diplomas, you rely on data that's historically stable or at least has some kind of predictability.
-And I think what we've seen over the last two, three years as a result of the pandemic, largely in the courts being closed and everything else in between all the uncertainty and then the bouts of inflation, there's a lot of data that's really hard to pin down and get comfortable with to make your prediction for what you should be pricing the business.
+I think from an actuary's perspective, both Francois and I have maybe dusting off our actuarial diplomas, you know, you rely on data that's historically stable or at least has some kind of predictability.
+And I think what we've seen over the last two, three years, as a result of the pandemic, largely in the courts being closed and everything else in between, all the uncertainty and then the bouts of inflation, there's a lot of data that's really hard to pin down and get comfortable with to make your prediction for what you should be pricing the business.
 As we all know, reserving leads to the pricing, right?
 By virtue of reserving and having the right number for the reserving, you then feed that into your pricing.
 So we're in a situation where people have lesser visibility about what the reserving will ultimately develop to.
-So I can totally understand our clients and our competitors having to adjust on the fly or having to adjust a little bit progressively, infimatively.
-The issue with casualty, at least as you know, is even if you have that information and you make some correction of corrective actions, it still takes a while to evaluate whether what you did was enough or was what you needed to do.
-So I think right now we have, you know, we already had a couple of, you know, rate increases in casualty starting in 2020.
-But I think that now we're realizing that maybe it's a little bit worse collectively as an industry than we thought.
-And there's a lot more uncertainty, a lot more, and inflation certainly, as we all know, is a big factor.
+So I can totally understand our clients and our competitors having to adjust on the fly or having to adjust a little bit progressively and cumulatively.
+The issue with casualty leads, as you know, is even if you have that information and you make some correction of corrective actions, it still takes a while to evaluate whether what you did was enough or was what you needed to do.
+So I think right now we have, you know, we already had a couple of rate increases in casualty starting in 2020, but I think that now we're realizing that maybe it's a little bit worse collectively as an industry than we thought, and there's a lot more uncertainty, a lot more, and inflation certainly, as we all know, is a big factor.
 So what I would expect right now is people will start, you know, refining their book of business.
-They will try to re-underwrite away from the source of inflation, you know, impacted lines.
+They will try to re-underwrite away from the social inflation, you know, impacted lines.
 They'll probably push for rates.
-Some of them might kick some business to the E&S until such time as we have more stability in the reserving.
-Now the cost emerges as it relates to what your initial pricing, you know, assumptions was.
+Some of them might kick some business to the ENS.
+Until such time as we have more stability, in the reserving, and now the loss emerges as it relates to what your initial pricing, you know, assumptions was.
 And in casualty, that's why it takes several years.
-And if history is any indication, if you look back at the, you know, even the 8387 market and then the 0200, the 99, 2000 to 2003, it took three to four years from the start of that, even in the middle of it, to really get clarity.
-And the market got, you know, much harder, in fact, in 2004, 2005 than it was in 2002, just because you have to do the action and see what the actions did, what you thought.
+And if history is any indication, if you look back at the, you know, even the 83 to 87 market, and then the year of 1999 or 2000 to 2003, it took three to four years from the start of that, even in the middle of it to really get clarity.
+And the market got much harder, in fact, in 2004, 2005 than it was in 2002, just because you have to do the action and see what the actions did, what you thought.
 And I think that's what we're going to collectively as an industry are going through and we're seeing it with our clients.
 And that's really what's happening.

 speaker

 Thanks.
-And then my second question, you know, second quarter in a row, right, we've seen the underlying loss ratio within your reinsurance business come in, you know, sub 50.
-And, you know, you guys are obviously earning in right cat business, you know, within that strong weights last year, how should we think about the sustainability of, you know, a sub 50, you know, underlying loss ratio with it within your reinsurance book?
+And then my second question, you know, second quarter in a row, right, we've seen the underlying loss ratio within your reinsurance business come in. you know, sub 50.
+And, you know, you guys are obviously earning in, right?
+Cat business, you know, written at strong rates last year.
+How should we think about the sustainability of, you know, a sub 50, you know, underlying loss ratio within your reinsurance book?

 speaker